 A Taste of Arizona History: March 26

 Visit restaurants that have stood the test of time.
 We’ll visit Durant’s, which has been family-owned since 1950.
-See how it reflects founder Jack Durant’s motto, “Good friends, great stakes and the best booze are the necessities of life.”
+See how it reflects founder Jack Durant’s motto, “Good friends, great steaks and the best booze are the necessities of life.”
 Then ride up to the Handlebar J, a fixture in North Scottsdale since the 1960s that has become a destination for many celebrities and athletes when they come to town.
 Plus, we’ll admire incredible “Show Stopper Shakes” at the Hotel Valley Ho.